wooyek/django-settings-strategy/README.md

     ASSETS_AUTO_BUILD = ASSETS_DEBUG
     ASSETS_MODULES = ('website.assets',)

-Le last bit shows the power here. `ASSETS_DEBUG` has a sensible default, which can be overridden in `settings/production.py` and that can be overriden by an environment setting!
+The last bit shows the power here. `ASSETS_DEBUG` has a sensible default, which can be overridden in `settings/production.py` and even that that can be overridden by an environment setting!
+Yay!

 In effect we have a mixed hierarchy of importance:

-1. settings/<purpose>.py - sets missing defaults, does not store secrets
+1. settings/<purpose>.py - sets defaults based on purpose, does not store secrets
-2. settings/base.py - is controlled by environment
+2. settings/base.py - is mostly controlled by environment
-3. process environment - 12 factor baby!
+3. process environment settings - 12 factor baby!
-4. settings/.env - local defaults for easy setup
+4. settings/.env - local defaults for easy startup